-U.S. and others tighten curbs on travel to China as virus toll hits 213
+U.S. and others tighten curbs on travel to China, virus toll hits 213

 Japan advised citizens to put off non-urgent travel to China, Iran’s health minister urged a ban on all travelers from China and Britain reported its first two cases of the virus.

 Singapore said it was suspending entry to travelers with a recent history of travel to China and suspending visas for Chinese passport holders.
-The ban, effective on Saturday, will also apply to those transiting Singapore, a major travel hub.
+The ban will also apply to those transiting Singapore, a major travel hub.

 Italy’s government decided to declare a state of emergency and stopped all air traffic with China after announcing its first cases, in two Chinese tourists.

-Stock markets steadied slightly after the WHO praised China’s efforts to contain the virus, following a tumble the previous day over a rising toll on the world’s second-biggest economy and its global knock-on effect.
+Stock markets steadied slightly after the WHO praised China’s efforts to contain the virus, following a tumble the previous day over a rising toll on the world’s second-biggest economy and its knock-on effect worldwide.
 [MKTS/GLOB]

-The outbreak could “reverberate globally”, hitting supply chains, Moody’s said, adding: “Global companies operating in the affected area may face output losses as a result of the evacuation of workers.”
+The outbreak could “reverberate globally”, hitting supply chains, Moody’s said.

-Hyundai Motor said it planned to halt South Korean production of a sport utility vehicle this weekend to cope with a supply disruption caused by the virus outbreak.
+Hyundai Motor said it planned to halt South Korean production of a sport utility vehicle this weekend to cope with a supply disruption caused by the outbreak.
 Sangyong Motor said it would idle its plant in the South Korean city of Pyeongtaek from Feb.
-4 to Feb.
-12 for the same reason.
+4-12 for the same reason.

 Home appliance maker Electrolux issued a similar warning.
-Alphabet Inc’s Google and Sweden’s IKEA have already suspended operations in China.
+French car maker PSA Peugeot Citroen said its three plants in Wuhan will remain closed until Feb.
+14.

 “Do not travel to China due to novel coronavirus first identified in Wuhan,” the U.S. State Department said on its website, raising the warning for China to the same level as Afghanistan and Iraq.